waynetee/tp/docs/UserGuide.md

 ### Navigating the guide

 1. First, you can read the [Quick Start](#quick-start) section to check the compatibility of your system with PropertyWhiz.
 We recommend that you download PropertyWhiz and follow along with the commands introduced in this guide.
 Practice makes perfect and it is the best way to learn PropertyWhiz!
 2. Before going further, do have a glance at the [conventions](#conventions) on symbols and formatting used across this guide.
+If you see any unfamiliar terminology, fret not, for you can find an explanation in the [glossary](#glossary).
 3. Now that you have had an initial look at PropertyWhiz, we have a detailed listing of the UI components [here](#navigating-the-user-interface).
    By this step, you may have already tried out some commands in the command box.
 If you haven't or don't know what the command box is, don't worry!
 The information is in the UI component listing.
 4. Now you are ready to take a deeper dive into our commands.
 We have some [general guidelines](#valid-fields) on what user input is considered valid.
 Feel free to look through the detailed descriptions of our [commands](#commands).
 5. We have tried our best to make the command format as intuitive and unambiguous as possible.
-If you have doubts, do refer to our [detailed guide](#features) on command syntax.
+If you have doubts, do refer to our [detailed guide](#command-syntax-guide) on command syntax.

 ### Conventions